skylight-hq/skylight.digital/_blog_posts/bug_bounty_solution_announcement.md

 - Scaling the program.
 This could mean increasing the scope to include more digital assets and types of bugs, opening it up to more hackers, increasing the bounty rewards, or any combo thereof.
 In doing so, you might need to iterate through the design & preparation and launch phases again.
 - Optimizing bug bounty and vulnerability management processes to handle a larger volume of reports.
 - Leveraging bug bounty data to perform an analysis of the root causes behind systemic issues (e.g., XSS keeps popping-up) with your existing security and software development practices.
 This is particularly useful for gaining insight into the performance of specific contractors.

-## Why we're partnering with Bugcrowd

-When shopping for bug bounty platforms, there are a number of good options available to you.
-From a "value-added" services standpoint, we can work fairly well with any of them.
-However, our top choice and recommendation is Bugcrowd, which is why we've decided to engage in a strategic partnership with them.
-There are a number of reasons for this, but the biggest ones are:

-- Bugcrowd provides a fully managed service as their standard offering, which is especially great for resource-constrained organizations.
-(The federal government's widespread <a href="https://www.opm.gov/blogs/Director/2016/7/12/Strengthening-the-Federal-Cybersecurity-Workforce/" target="&#95;blank">shortage of cybersecurity talent</a> is well documented.)
-For example, Bugcrowd's security specialists provide not only triage and validation support, but remediation advice as well.
-- Bugcrowd's Head of Government Solutions, <a href="https://www.linkedin.com/in/chungmj/" target="&#95;blank">Michael Chung</a>, ran DoD's Hack the Pentagon, the federal government's first bug bounty program, during his tour with the Defense Digital Service.
-It's hard to discount that type of experience.
-- As a managed service, Bugcrowd derives revenue from charging a management fee, as opposed to taking a cut out of the researchers' bounty rewards pool.

 ## Let's get secure!